fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVmStaleAdObject.md

 # Get-AzureRemoteAppVmStaleAdObject

 ## SYNOPSIS
-Gets objects in azure_2 Active Directory that are associated with azure_2 RemoteApp virtual machines that no longer exist.
+Gets objects in Azure Active Directory that are associated with Azure RemoteApp virtual machines that no longer exist.

 ## SYNTAX